mighty-gerbils/gerbil/README.md

 Gerbil is a new dialect of Scheme, designed around a multiresolution macro-system.

-The macro system is based on quote-syntax, and provides full the meta-syntactic tower with a native implementation of syntax-case.
+The macro system is based on quote-syntax, and provides the full meta-syntactic tower with a native implementation of syntax-case.
 It also provides a full-blown module system, similar to PLT Scheme's (sorry, racket) modules.
-The main difference from plt's modules is that Gerbil modules are single instantiation, supporting high performance ahead of time compilation.
+The main difference from plt's modules is that Gerbil modules are single instantiation, supporting high performance ahead of time compilation and compiled macros.

 ## History of Gerbil
 Gerbil has been my private Scheme for many years, evolved out of a set